Writing test examples

 Compute Phase | exit code = 10

-function to get such a value.
+function to retrieve the value.

 root_cell